 You can see a lot of signs for this place while on Interstate 93 which will be the next region I’ll discuss on this list of 5 locations, as it is truly worth driving through, particularly through the White Mountains.

-2) The scenic drive through I 93, aka Franconia Notch:
+2) Take the scenic drive through I-93, also known as Franconia Notch:

-3) Take the gondola up to the top of Mt.
-Cannon:
+3) Stop at Mt.
+Cannon and take the gondola up to the top of it:

 The image above where we are driving through I 93 shows Mt.
 Cannon (there’s actually 2 of these in the White Mountains, and we visited the one on the west area).